MMDLOID/MMDLOID-s-Physics-Maker/README.md

 ### Installation
 1. Download the latest version of **MMDLOID's Physics Maker** from the [Releases](#) page.
 2. Extract the downloaded `.zip` file to your desired location.
-3. Double-click the `MMDLOIDs_Physics_Maker.exe` file to start the software.
+3. Double-click the `PhysicsMaker.exe` file to start the software.

 ### Usage
 1. Launch the software by running the `.exe` file.